kevintpeng/Learn-Something-Every-Day/UWaterloo/CS240: Data Structures and Data Management.md

 # [Data Structures and Data Management](https://www.student.cs.uwaterloo.ca/~cs240/s17/)
 - storing, accessing, performing operations on large collections of data

+### Summary
+- for exists proofs, we can keep using the properties of inequalities to simplify the statement

 ### [Introduction](https://www.student.cs.uwaterloo.ca/~cs240/s17/modules/module01-2up.pdf)

 #### Problem